 - Basic research skills and sources of information

 - Report writing and archiving

-Site visit: Please note that the sessions will include optional site visits (to be arranged).
+Site visit: Please note that the sessions may include optional site visits (to be arranged).
 Further details will be sent prior to the training.

-Subsequent archive visits, research and drop in sessions will be arranged during Winter 2016-7 to support volunteers in researching local historic sites for this project.
-An archive visit to Lancashire Archives in Preston is being held on the evening 7th February and places can be book seperately.
+Subsequent archive visits, research and drop in sessions will be arranged during Winter/Spring 2017 to support volunteers in researching local historic sites for this project.

 We ask that volunteers attend all sessions and help to undertake additional research for the project once you have received the training (approximately 5-10 hours in addition to the workshops).

 Contact: Any enquires about the training should be directed to Louise Martin (firstname.lastname@example.org)

 Trainers: The workshops will be hosted by Dr. Richard Newman and data collection/support overseen by Cat Peters of Wardell Armstrong Archaeology.

 This training course is being delivered as part of Morecambe Bay's Headlands to Headspace Landscape Partnership Scheme - find out more here.